White House Council on Sports, Nutrition and Fitness talks to News 8

 ROCHESTER, NY & WASHINGTON, D.C.
-(WROC) — May is National Physical Fitness and Sports Month, and as we come out of the COVID pandemic, a member of the White House Council on Sports, Nutrition, and Fitness — Rob Wilkins — told News 8 now is the time to get moving.
+(WROC) — May is National Physical Fitness and Sports Month, and as we come out of the COVID pandemic, a member of the President’s Council on Sports, Nutrition, and Fitness — Rob Wilkins — told News 8 now is the time to get moving.

 For three years, Wilkins has been helping to create a healthier America on a national stage.
 He says the more we move, the more we can inspire others.
 In 2018, Wilkins was appointed by then-President Donald Trump to serve on the Council.
 He has since stayed on for the Biden administration.